 Change the 1st paragraph as follows:

+Either of the following conditions indicates that a STA supports OCT and has the dot11OCTOptionImplemented equal to true (#20040, #20806, #21533):

-A STA supports the OCT if the OCT Not Supported subfield within the STA's Multi-band element is 0 or if the STA is an AP and the OCT Recommended subfield in a Neighbor AP Information field of the STA's Reduced Neighbor Report element is 1.
+A STA supports the OCT if the OCT Not Supported subfield within the STA's Multi-band element is 0.

+A non-AP STA supports the OCT if the OCT field is equal to true in the Extended Capabilities elements it transmits. (#20372)

 If a reporting AP sends a frame with a Reduced Neighbor Report element with a TBTT Information field describing a reported AP that has the OCT Recommended subfield equal to 1, then both the reporting AP and the reported AP support the OCT.

+If a reporting AP sends a frame with a Neighbor Report element describing a reported AP that has the OCT Supported With Reporting AP subfield equal to 1, then both the reporting AP and the reported AP support the OCT. (#20366)

 A STA should not perform OCT with a peer STA that does not support the OCT.
 A STA that does not support the OCT shall ignore a received OCT MMPDU.

 Change the 2nd paragraph as follows: